sjefvanleeuwen/wpf-blazor-porting/README.md

 ### Front end, Code behind and Business Logic reuse

-Front end and Code Behind reuse reaches well **over 90% reuse** differences are included in diffing reports Business Logic reuse (in this case instance the Calc class instances) were **100% compatible** and therefore not included in diffing report.
+Front end and Code Behind reuse reaches well **over 90% reuse** differences are included in diffing reports.

+Business Logic reuse (in this case Calc class instances) were **100% compatible** and therefore **not** included in diffing report.

 ### The original WPF application